Duaby/dev-ops/README.md

-# 🗃 Multi-Database Docker Stack with Jupyter Notebook
+# 🗃 Multi-Database Docker Stack

 ## Overview
 This project sets up a **multi-database environment** using Docker Compose, including: